Program overview

 • Avionics Technician: Specializes in the electronic systems of aircraft, including navigation and communication systems.

-• Field Service Technician: Provides on-site support and maintenance for aircraft systems and components.
+• Field Service Engineer: Provides on-site support and troubleshooting for aircraft systems and components.

-With the growing demand for skilled aircraft mechanics, graduates can expect excellent job opportunities both nationally and internationally.
+With the growing demand for skilled aircraft maintenance professionals, graduates can expect excellent job opportunities in both national and international aviation sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.